Friday, 2 November 2012

 When I had myself begun to to try to speak Portuguese, at the age of eighteen, I was rather sharply taken up by various Portuguese because my efforts to speak it were coming out in Italian.
 I must have learnt this from her, when I tried to get her to teach me.
 She made tapes for me on the night before she told me something of what she had done with her house (i.e. leaving it to someone else), and this effectively ended our relationship.
 On this tape I am trying to talk Portuguese as well as I can, but at one point I come out with the words "Tutto a posto," "Everything OK", not "Tudo bem", as it should have been if I had been able to keep the conversation up in Portuguese.
 My mother also begins to talk perfect standard Italian on the tape.

-So the possibility that my father had been a a Pole rather than an Englishman seemed like a variation on a theme.
-In the years following the initial disclosure, it was confirmed by two other old women that my mother had often told the story of my foreign grandfather at around the time of my conception and birth.
-One of the old women is my mother's sister, and she is an exceptionally taciturn person, who simply confirmed that my mother had told her the story, but would add no further details, if she knew them.
+Quite soon after the initial disclosure, it was confirmed by two other old women that my mother had often told the story of my foreign grandfather at around the time of my conception and birth.
+One of the old women is my mother's sister, and she is an exceptionally taciturn person, who simply confirmed that my mother had told her the story, but would add no further details if she knew them.

 The third old woman is also ostensibly Portuguese, but like my mother does not appear to know the language perfectly.
 She was married to an Englishman and has lived in north London for many years.
 She is largely unknown to the other two, not in contact with them, and has never been friendly with them.
 She is reticent, like them, but has a more open and sympathetic personality than theirs.
 Her attitude to my mother, who was simply a friend not a relation, has always been more detached than theirs.

-None of the three women has ever been able, or perhaps willing, to add anything more to these initial details, although all three are still alive and in good mental health and continue to insist that my mother told them this, and that she was referring to the father of my ostensible father, the man who brought me up, Arthur Ernest Hills, her husband.
+None of the three women has ever been able, or perhaps willing, to add anything more to these initial details, although all three are still alive and in good mental health and continue to insist that my mother told them this story, and that she was referring to the father of my ostensible father, the man who brought me up, Arthur Ernest Hills, her husband.

 With the help of the noted researcher Anthony Adolph - who is utterly convinced, without knowing them, that the stories of the old women are just "old wives' tales" - I have traced Arthur's official ancestry back to a shepherd of Westwell, Kent, Stephen Hills, in the mid-nineteenth century.
 To the shepherd's piano-tuning son Frederick Charles Hills was apparently born Arthur Ernest Hills, electrical wireman in the naval dockyards of Chatham and Dover, who in turn, at least on paper, was the father of my father, born at Sheerness on the Isle of Sheppey on 6th January 1926.
 He is recorded as Arthur Ernest Hills Junior, and he died in Chichester Hospital on 24th July, 2004.
 Arthur's birth certificate shows that his mother was Mary Brown, a Scotswoman, born in Edinburgh on 17th September 1899, whose ancestry Mr Adolph has traced back in Scotland to Angus in the mid-eighteenth century.